 We have commercial property insurance policies for our properties covering catastrophic losses, including windstorm damage, up to a \$1 billion policy limit per occurrence, subject to a deductible ranging from \$50,000 to \$250,000 per occurrence.
 Losses resulting from named windstorms are subject to deductibles between 3% and 5% of the declared total insurable value of the property.
 In addition, we have commercial property insurance policies covering catastrophic losses resulting from earthquake and flood damage, each subject to aggregated loss limits (as opposed to per occurrence losses).
-Our earthquake limit is \$250 million, subject to a deductible of \$250,000, except for facilities located within documented fault zones.
-Earthquake losses that affect facilities located in fault zones within the United States are subject to a \$100 million limit and will have applied deductibles ranging from 1% to 5% of the declared total insurable value of the property.
-The earthquake limit in Puerto Rico is \$25 million, subject to a \$25,000 deductible.
+Commercially insured earthquake coverage for our facilities is subject to various deductibles and limitations including: (i) \$500 million limitation for our facilities located in Nevada; (ii) \$130 million limitation for our facilities located in California; (iii) \$100 million limitation for our facilities located in fault zones within the United States; (iv) \$40 million limitation for our facility located in Puerto Rico, and; (v) \$250 million limitation for many of our facilities located in other states.
 Non-critical flood losses have either a \$250,000 or \$500,000 deductible, based upon the location of the facility.
 Since certain of our facilities have been designated by our insurer as flood prone, we have elected to purchase policies from The National Flood Insurance Program to cover a substantial portion of the applicable deductible.
-Property insurance for the facilities acquired from Cygnet Health Care Limited are provided on an all risk basis up to a £180 million limit that includes coverage for real and personal property as well as business interruption losses.
+Property insurance for our behavioral health facilities located in the U.K. are provided on an all risk basis up to a £180 million limit that includes coverage for real and personal property as well as business interruption losses.